ejevichka/Token-marketplace-boilerplate-Vite-/README.md

 # React + TypeScript + Vite

-# Search for images from Unsplash
+# Search for images from Unsplash utilising Masonry view (react-virtualized)
-The provided code defines a Search component that allows users to search for images from Unsplash based on specific filters, including query, color, and sorting.
+Search component that allows users to search for images from Unsplash based on specific filters, including query, color, and sorting.
 Here is an overview of its functionality:

 # Key Features:
 Search Input Handling: